malloydata/malloy/demo/malloy-demo-composer/README.md

 1. `yarn install` to install dependencies
 2. `yarn build` to build all the libraries Malloy needs

-Make sure you have a [database connected](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html), and you'll also likely want to set up the [VS Code Extension](https://github.com/looker-open-source/malloy#installing-the-extension).
+Make sure you have a [database connected](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html), and you'll also likely want to set up the [VS Code Extension](https://github.com/looker-open-source/malloy#installing-the-extension) to view and edit Malloy files.

 ### Launch the Composer